CoreText/Npp-Autocomplete-Normalizer/README.md

 On the right pane you'll see the normalized version of your autocomplete file.

-The generated XML file location is `dist/php.xml`
+The generated XML file location `dist/php.xml`

 ## Bonus Features